bluebillywig/bb-sapi-php-sdk/README.md

 # Blue Billywig SAPI PHP SDK

-This PHP SDK provides abstractions to interact with the Blue Billywig Simple API.
+This PHP SDK provides abstractions to interact with the Blue Billywig Server API.

 ## Installation